-Ultra-low doses that are taken in short intervals of time can help in accentuating the effects during CBD therapy, optimising it and making it richer to experience.
-This is not restricted to CBD therapy alone, even if you are consuming medical marijuana then you can manage the psychoactivity better if you dose low and slow, especially if it is the therapeutic effects that you are trying to achieve.
+Ultra-low doses that are taken in short intervals of time can help in accentuating the effects during CBD therapy, optimizing it, and making it richer to experience.
+This is not restricted to CBD therapy alone, even if you are consuming medical marijuana then you can manage the psychoactivity better if your dose low and slow, especially if it is the therapeutic effects that you are trying to achieve.

 On A Tight Rope

-CBD does not intoxicate and cause a high like in the case of THC.
+CBD does not intoxicate or cause a high like in the case of THC.
 As a matter of fact, one can weaken and control the high depending on how much of each compound is present in the product.
-The lesser the THC, or lower the THC to CBD ratio, then lower is the high and higher is therapeutic effects.
+The lesser the THC, or lower the THC to CBD ratio, the lower is the high and higher is therapeutic effects.

 Go Low, Go Slow

 If you are a beginner and are finding your footing around CBD goods and products, or even if you are a seasoned veteran that has seen the thick and thin of CBD therapy, then going by the age-old adage “ Start low and go slow” is something that will do you good.

 Allowing your body to adapt and enrich itself in CBD is the first step to making the dosing effective.
 The rule of thumb would be to go ahead with 2.5 mg of CBD in a sitting.
 You can have this a few hours before you sleep, or if you are starting off the day.
 Continue this trend for 2 days and slowly increase the dose by 2.5 mg during the next sitting.
 Continue to do this until the desired effects are achieved.